danitool/osd_clock/README.md

 application **xfontsel**:
 1. Execute the command: `xfontsel -print`
 2. Choose an available font
 3. Press the *quit* button, you'll get the name of the font at the terminal console.
-Don't forget
-quoting the name of the font if it has spaces.
+4. Include the name of this font when executing osd_clock.
+Don't forget quoting the name of the
-4. Include the name of this font when executing osd_clock
+font if it has spaces.

 ---
 To compile, type 'make'.